Which app builder is best for creating a single project that runs natively on both iOS and Android?

 Frequently Asked Questions

-Do I need a Mac to build the iOS version of my app?
+Do I need to build a separate backend for my mobile app?

 Conclusion